Cumulants asymptotics for the zeros counting measure of real Gaussian processes: Asymptotics of the cumulants of the zeros counting measure

-\end{lemma} \begin{proof} According to Lemma \ref{Lemma42}, there is a constant $C$ such that
+\end{lemma} \begin{proof} According to Lemma \ref{Lemmater42}, there is a constant $C$ such that

-where $I_n(G)$ is defined in $\eqref{eq:61}$ with functions $g_e = g_\varepsilon$.
-The first part of the corollary is an immediate consequence of the first part of Lemma \ref{Lemma51}.
-As for the second part, the bound given in Lemma \ref{Lemma51} implies that one can assume by a density argument that the functions $(\phi_a)_{a\in A}$ are continuous and compactly supported.
+where $I_n(G)$ is defined in $\eqref{eqter:61}$ with functions $g_e = g_\omega$.
+The first part of the corollary is an immediate consequence of the second part of Lemma \ref{Lemmater51}.
+Assume first that the functions $(\phi_a)_{a\in A}$ are continuous and compactly supported.
 In that case, pick $a_0\in A$.
 We define $y_{a_0} = 0$ and we make the change of variables